 Planning policies seek to balance social, environmental and economic considerations to ensure that new development supports the public interest.
-These planning policies are grouped together to form a Development Plan.

-The Island Development Plan (2016)
+The Island Development Plan (IDP)

 - The Island Development Plan (2016) Written Statement and Proposals Map are now available online:

 - Island Development Plan (2016) [20Mb] and Proposals Map